 The column flip describes the trading scenario, “in->us” stands for trading in the US with the data from India as indicator.
 The value “us->in” marks the other case.
 The table only contains observations where the counterpart stock exchange has provided data in the previous 24 hours.
-Dates with a longer time lap, weekends or public holidays, are omitted.
-For the “in->us” case this means that the Indian and the US date are the same.
-For the “us->in” case this means that the Indian date is one day after the US date.
+Dates with a longer time lap, due to weekends or public holidays, are omitted.
+For the “in->us” case, this means that the Indian and the US date are the same.
+For the “us->in” case, this means that the Indian date is one day after the US date.
 The day performance is calculated with the formula: (close_price – open_price) / open_price.

 Idealistic Trading Model

 To evaluate the usefulness/worth of the previous day performance we define a simplified trading model.
-If the day performance at the previous stock exchange is greater than zero then we buy the stock with the opening price and sell it with the closing price we assume the day performance on the local stock exchange as the trading win of loss.
-The trigger is the day performance of the stock at the previous, remote stock exchange.
+If the day performance at the previous stock exchange is greater than zero, then we buy the stock with the opening price and sell it with the closing price.
+Accordingly, we assume the day performance on the local stock exchange as the trading win of loss.
+The trigger for trading is the day performance of the stock at the previous, remote stock exchange.
 Trading fees are not taken into account.

 First Glance